clayoster/sysadmin-cheatsheet/README.md

 Client Command

         iperf -c <ip of server running iperf3> -p 5201 -t 30s

+## Miscellaneous

+#### Determining the purpose of a server

+I usually use a combination of looking at running services in `systemctl list-units`, which ports have processes bound to them or sockets established with `netstat -nlp`, look at crons that are configured with `crontab -l` or looking at what exists in `/var/spool/cron` and then follow breadcrumbs from there.

+#### Commands to determine if a server is physical or virtual (by order of likeliness to exist on the system)

+        dmidecode -s system-manufacturer
+        systemd-detect-virt
+        virt-what

 # WSL - Windows Subsystem for Linux